-- domestic and worldwide economic conditions; - economic, political, regulatory and tax developments; - market uncertainty; - changes in the supply of and demand for natural gas, oil and NGL, both domestically and abroad; - the impacts and effects of public health crises, pandemics and epidemics, such as the ongoing COVID-19 pandemic; - availability and capacity of necessary transportation and processing facilities; - commodity futures trading; - regional price differentials; - differing quality of oil produced (i.e., sweet crude versus heavy or sour crude); - differing quality and NGL content of natural gas produced; - conservation and environmental protection efforts; - the level of imports and exports of natural gas, oil and NGL; - political instability or armed conflicts in major natural gas and oil producing regions; - actions taken by OPEC or other major natural gas, oil and NGL producing or consuming countries; - technological advancements affecting energy consumption and energy supply; - the level of prices and expectations about future prices of natural gas and oil; - the level of global natural gas and oil exploration and production; - the cost of exploring for, developing, producing and delivering natural gas and oil; - the price and quantity of foreign imports; - political and economic conditions in oil producing countries, including the Middle East, Africa, South America and Russia: - the ability of members of OPEC to agree to and maintain oil price and production controls; - speculative trading in natural gas and crude oil derivative contracts;
+- domestic and worldwide economic conditions; - economic, political, regulatory and tax developments; - market uncertainty; - changes in the supply of and demand for natural gas, oil and NGL, both domestically and abroad; - the impacts and effects of public health crises, pandemics and epidemics, such as the COVID-19 pandemic; - availability and capacity of necessary transportation and processing facilities; - commodity futures trading; - regional price differentials; - differing quality of oil produced (i.e., sweet crude versus heavy or sour crude); - differing quality and NGL content of natural gas produced; - conservation and environmental protection efforts; - the level of imports and exports of natural gas, oil and NGL;

-- weather conditions and other natural disasters: - risks associated with operating drilling rigs; - the price and availability of, and competition from, alternative fuels; - domestic and foreign governmental regulations and taxes; - the continued threat of terrorism and the impact of military and other action, including U.S. military operations in the Middle East; - the proximity, cost, availability and capacity of natural gas and oil pipelines and other transportation facilities; and - overall domestic and global economic conditions.
+- political instability or armed conflicts in major natural gas and oil producing regions; - actions taken by OPEC or other major natural gas, oil and NGL producing or consuming countries; - technological advancements affecting energy consumption and energy supply; - the level of prices and expectations about future prices of natural gas and oil; - the level of global natural gas and oil exploration and production; - the cost of exploring for, developing, producing and delivering natural gas and oil; - the price and quantity of foreign imports; - political and economic conditions in oil producing countries, including the Middle East, Africa, South America and Russia; - the ability of members of OPEC to agree to and maintain oil price and production controls; - speculative trading in natural gas and crude oil derivative contracts; - weather conditions and other natural disasters; - risks associated with operating drilling rigs; - the price and availability of, and competition from, alternative fuels; - domestic and foreign governmental regulations and taxes; - the continued threat of terrorism and the impact of military and other action, including U.S. military operations in the Middle East; - social unrest, political instability or armed conflict in major oil and natural gas producing regions outside the U.S., such as the conflict between Ukraine and Russia; - the proximity, cost, availability and capacity of natural gas and oil pipelines and other transportation facilities; and - overall domestic and global economic conditions.